-The project will not have a significant impact on Tribal Cultural Resources.
-The Northeast Information Center of the California Historical Resources Information System states that there are no prehistoric or historic resources in the project area.
-This site has routinely been disturbed by current agriculture operations.
-Therefore, no significant adverse impacts are identified or anticipated.
+The project will not have a significant impact on Tribal Cultural Resources with mitigation measures incorporated.
+Native Tribes were sent project documentation; additionally, the Northeast Information Center of the California Historical Resources Information System states that there are no prehistoric or historic resources in the project area.
+It is concluded this proposal will not have a significant impact with mitigation measures incorporated.